aaronsaray/aaronsaray.com/_posts/2020-10-10-zabbix-web-scenario-template.md

 * Click **Add**
 * You'll have to find it in the list again, and then click it so you can configure it.
 * Click the **Web Scenarios** tab, then click **Create web scenario** button.
-* For the name, enter `Check homepage` and leave the rest alone.
+* For the name, enter `Check Homepage` and leave the rest alone.
 * Click the **Steps** tab
 * Click the link labeled **add**.
 Type `Visit home page` for the name.
 * For the URL type `https://{HOST.NAME}`.
 Use http or https depending on what your host supports.
 The `{HOST.NAME}` variable will come from the name of the host when you create it and the template is assigned to it.